 \subsection{LLM-Based Machine Learning Engineering Agents}

-The emergence of powerful LLMs has enabled automated ML systems where the LLM acts as a programmer.
-AIDE~\cite{aide2024} pioneered this approach using greedy search.
-ML-Master~\cite{mlmaster2024} incorporated MCTS and steerable reasoning, achieving SOTA on MLE-Bench among open-source solutions~\cite{zhu2026toward}.
-I-MCTS~\cite{liang2025mcts} introduced hybrid rewarding to balance exploration and exploitation.
-R\&D-Agent~\cite{yang2025r} combined multi-trajectory exploration with a multi-agent framework.
-However, these systems share common limitations: vulnerability to reward hacking without explicit code review, limited reward granularity, and narrow reasoning context confined to local search neighborhoods.
-Our work addresses all three simultaneously.
+Powerful LLMs enable systems where the model acts as a programmer.
+AIDE~\cite{jiang2025aide} pioneered greedy search over code, ML-Master~\cite{mlmaster2024} incorporated MCTS and steerable reasoning~\cite{zhu2026toward}, I-MCTS~\cite{liang2025mcts} introduced hybrid rewards, R\&D-Agent~\cite{yang2025r} combined multi-trajectory exploration with a multi-agent framework.
+Common limitations include vulnerability to reward hacking without explicit domain-aware review, limited reward granularity, and reasoning context that stays local to a branch. \methodname{} is designed to address these gaps jointly.